catherinesloan/Final_Project-1/README.md

 ## Caveats
 -	Dropped columns that had nulls/NAs.
 -	Bedrooms 2 came from other source to ignored and used number of rooms instead
 -	What date to scrape and pass in to the model for the prediction.
 Not all listings are auctions so we don’t know the date that they will sell.
-Using the date the prediction is made instead.
+Using the date the prediction is made instead

 ## Challenges and potential improvements